saurabverma/notes/Tips.md

-2. If file-explorer is not functional, first get the PID for 'nautilus'
+2. If file-explorer is not functional, first get the PID for `nautilus`
 ```
 ps -A | grep nautilus
 ```